 Wood is green, a prosperous colour.
-It represents spring and is placed east.
+It represents spring and is placed east and southeast.

 Metal is white or golden, an intense colour.
-It represents fall and is placed west.
+It represents fall and is placed west and northwest.

 Earth is yellow or brown, a colour of attainment.
-It represents the centre.
+It represents the centre, northeast and southwest.